cea-trust-platform/triocfd-documentation/doc/source/index.rst

 This page provides details on the physical models available in TrioCFD.
 Useful guidelines are provided for the beginners.

 - :ref:`User Guidelines<Welcome to TrioCFD's User Guidelines !>`
-- :ref:`Turbulence modeling<Turbulence modeling in TrioCFD>`
+- :ref:`Turbulence modeling<Turbulence modeling>`
 - :ref:`Multiphase RANS modeling<Multiphase CFD>`
 - :ref:`Tutorials<Tutorials>`

+..
    A history of PhD thesis is given in the :ref:`Bibliography` page.

 Here are some useful links that you can visit too: